Center for Reduction of Religious-based Conflict

 Here you can find all of our publications.
 The most current ones are listed directly below, the rest is available via die Index of Publications file.
 To receive the updates on a regular basis please sign up for our free newsletter.

-For more click here or navigate to the Winter Update 2023/24 below.
+For more click here or navigate to the Spring Update 2025 below.